 Inmate labor rebuilt the prison with brick and was reopened, but closed a short time later in 1935.
 All inmates were sent back to the Ohio Pen.
 The prison was reopened in 1938 with an additional 40 acres and a third floor.
 Several more escapes were made over the years, most of them short-lived.
 Junction City Prison was closed for some time once again and reopened in 1968 as a treatment and research center for the state Division of Psychiatric Criminology under the direction of Dr. Lowell Cunningham.
 One hundred fifty inmates in need of psychiatric help were relocated to the prison and were looked after mostly by professional people rather than guards.
 Prisoners at Junction City would receive one-on-one counseling and were taught skillsets that would put them on the track of contributing to society rather than engage in criminal behavior.
 An educational and youth center was added in 1970 and the “hole” was eliminated in 1971.
 Dr. Cunningham left the facility in 1973 to pursue a private psychiatric service in Florida.

 The prison was purchased by Nepco soon after it had closed for use as a gasohol refinery (a successful oil and gas well had been drilled on the site in 1930).
 One of the more interesting facts about Junction City Prison was the 1978 filming of the 1980 movie Brubaker on the property.
 The movie starred Robert Redford, Yaphet Kotto, David Keith and Morgan Freeman.
 The film was about a warden who took a failing, corrupt prison and turned it around by entering the system secretly as a prisoner.
 Brubaker is a must-see film, especially if you have ever paid a visit to Junction City Prison.
 Since the film used local talent, Hollywood came and left the area without any noticeable population change.
-Click Here if you would like to purchase a copy of Brubaker on DVD from Amazon.
+Click Here if you would like to purchase a copy of Brubaker from Amazon (referral link).